anti-LP/StandWithUkranianPeople/README.md

 ## Aportations 👥

-You can create pull request with your work Image.<br/>
+Here you can create pull request with your work Image as donation.<br/>
-When there are have funds, it will be published within the collection.
+When there are have funds, it will be published within the collection.<br/>
+All funds collected from auction go to people who real need it.<br/>

 ## TEMPLATE